foolfish3/GoodCodec/README.md

 1. can import data from excel, MySQL, ClickHouse with default setting
 1. can output data to excel, MySQL, ClickHouse with their default setting
-1. so ESCAPE is not support in CSV (consider TSV for MySQL)
+1. so ESCAPE is not support in CSV (consider TSV for MySQL import & export)